zoot101/snapraid-daily-hooks/README.md

 #export apprise_binary_path="/path/to/binary/apprise"
 ```

-The "URLs" above should be in the format specifed on the Apprise documentation for example
+The "URLs" above should be in the format specifed on the Apprise documentation for example:

 ```bash
 ntfys://ntfy.sh/channel_name # (For ntfy)